ScanNet/cvpr2019workshop/_pages/home.md

       For each task, challenge participants are provided with prepared training, validation, and test datasets, and automated evaluation scripts.
       In addition to the public train-val-test split, benchmarking is done on a hidden test set whose raw data can be downloaded without annotations; in order to participate in the benchmark, the predictions on the hidden test set are uploaded to the evaluation server, where they are evaluated.
       Submission is restricted to submissions every two weeks to avoid finetuning on the test dataset.
+      See more details at <a href="http://kaldir.vc.in.tum.de/scannet_benchmark/documentation">http://kaldir.vc.in.tum.de/scannet_benchmark/documentation</a> if you would like to participate in the challenge.
-      The evaluation server is live at <a href="http://kaldir.vc.in.tum.de/scannet_benchmark/">http://kaldir.vc.in.tum.de/scannet_benchmark/</a>.
+      The evaluation server leaderboard is live at <a href="http://kaldir.vc.in.tum.de/scannet_benchmark/">http://kaldir.vc.in.tum.de/scannet_benchmark/</a>.
     </p>
   </div>
 </div>